 Long Term Care

-To increase awareness of Long-Term Care (LTC) among the Southern Students, to let
+To increase awareness of Long-Term Care (LTC) among the student body.
+A place where

 LTCA majors become more familiar with the industry, to show LTCA majors that their